Aider-AI/aider/docs/ctags.md

 a large, complex pre-existing codebase.
 To modify such code, GPT needs to understand the dependencies and APIs which interconnect all of its subsystems.
-Depending on the coding task, it may not be obvious how to determine which parts of the codebase are relevent to solving the task.
+Depending on the coding task, it may be hard to determine which parts of the codebase are relevent to solving the task.
 Even assuming we can identify all the needed context, we must ensure that it fits within GPT-4's 8k-token context window.